rickshahid/SkyMedia/README.md

 * Aspera FASP - http://azure.microsoft.com/en-us/marketplace/partners/aspera/sod/

-The set of Azure media processors that are intergrated include:
+The set of Azure Media Services processors that are integrated within the app include the following (more are on the way):

 * Encoder Standard - https://docs.microsoft.com/en-us/azure/media-services/media-services-media-encoder-standard-formats